KeiserCorp/1-Wire-JS/README.md

 ```

 #### `requestPermission()`
 Requests Chrome for permission to access USB device.
-Method must be activated by a user event (such as a button press);
+Method must be activated by a user event (such as a button press).

 ```
 ow.requestPermission().then(gotPermission, failedPermission);